Bhikshatana: Expiatory wandering

 The Kurma Purana narrates that during a particular council of rishis (sages), the god Brahma arrogantly declared that he was the Supreme Creator of the Universe.
 Shiva appeared at the assembly as an infinite pillar of light and challenged Brahma's statement.
 After deliberation, the council accepted Shiva as the true Creator, but Brahma remained obstinate.
 Angered by Brahma's vanity, Shiva—as the terrifying Bhairava—cut off one head of the five-headed Brahma with a mere flick of his fingernail (an act iconographically depicted as Brahmashirascheda-murti).
 As a consequence Brahma died, but the spiritual credit he had accumulated over a lifetime of devout asceticism pulled him immediately back from death.
 Upon his resurrection, Brahma accepted Shiva's superiority.
 The reason for the decapitation of Brahma remains the same in the narratives of the Shiva Purana and the Matsya Purana.
-In the Skanda Purana, the trigger is not Brahma's arrogance, while in the Bengali version of the Shiva Purana, Brahma insults Shiva using his fifth head's mouth, while the rest of them praise Shiva when he comes to Brahma's abode as a guest.
+In the Skanda Purana, the trigger is not Brahma's arrogance but his incest with his daughter while in the Bengali version of the Shiva Purana, Brahma insults Shiva using his fifth head's mouth, while the rest of them praise Shiva when he comes to Brahma's abode as a guest.
 In another instance in the Shiva Purana, when an argument erupts between Brahma and Vishnu over who is superior, Shiva appears as an infinite fiery pillar (Linga) in front of the pair.
 They decide whoever finds the end of the pillar is superior.
 Brahma lies about finding the head of the infinite pillar and declares himself as superior.
 In the Varaha Purana, in which Shiva is born from Brahma's brow, Brahma calls his son a Kapali and angers him.
 In all versions, an infuriated Shiva or Bhairava cuts off Brahma's head as a punishment.
 However, all Puranas (Kurma, Varaha, Shiva, Skanda, and Vamana) agree that the head of Brahma stuck to Bhairava-Shiva's left palm due to the sin of killing Brahma, the most learned Brahmin – Brahmahatya or Brahminicide.
 To expiate the sin of brahmahatya, Shiva had to perform the vow of a Kapali: wandering the world as a naked beggar with the skull of the slain as his begging bowl.
 In the Kurma and Vamana Puranas, Shiva's sin takes corporeal form, becoming a ghoulish woman called Brahmahatya who follows Bhikshatana everywhere he goes.